teracow/googliser/README.md

 This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from April 2016 to the present.

-Big thanks to [dardo82](https://gist.github.com/dardo82/567eac882b678badfd097bae501b64e2) and [stevemart](https://github.com/stevemart) for their work on macOS compatibility.
-Their mods have been incorporated into this script.
+Big thanks to [dardo82](https://gist.github.com/dardo82/567eac882b678badfd097bae501b64e2) and [stevemart](https://github.com/stevemart) for their work on macOS compatibility, and also to [MBtech](https://github.com/MBtech) for coding some great new script features.
+Cheers guys!

 ---